mayanklearns/ai-agent-github-user-created-c3d4eff/README.md

 1. Open the application in your web browser
 2. Enter a GitHub username (e.g., `octocat`)
+3. Observe the live character counter below the input field.
+4. If the username exceeds 39 characters, a warning will appear.
-3. Click "Fetch User Info" or press Enter
+5. Click "Fetch User Info" or press Enter
-4. View the account creation date and additional user information
+6. View the account creation date and additional user information
-5. **NEW**: Status messages will appear above the results, announcing the lookup progress
+7. Status messages will appear above the results, announcing the lookup progress

 ### With Personal Access Token (Optional)